zakharteshukov/FRC10951-SITE/src/content/blog/example-post.md

 ---
-title: "Welcome to Our Blog"
+title: 'Welcome to Our Blog'
-date: "2024-11-10"
+date: '2024-11-10'
-excerpt: "This is an example blog post to demonstrate the markdown content system."
+excerpt: 'This is an example blog post to demonstrate the markdown content system.'
 ---

 # Welcome to Our Blog